costaclara/costaclara/README.md

 🚀 **What I Do**

-📊 Finance & Strategy: FP&A cycle management (budget, forecast, outlook), OPEX optimization and cost control, Financial Reporting and strategic decision support.<br>
+📊 **Finance & Strategy:** FP&A cycle management (budget, forecast, outlook), OPEX optimization and cost control, Financial Reporting and strategic decision support.<br>
-📈 Data Analytics: Building dashboards, performance models, and decision-making tools with Power BI, Python, SQL, and Excel.<br>
+📈 **Data Analytics:** Building dashboards, performance models, and decision-making tools with Power BI, Python, SQL, and Excel.<br>
-🤝 Collaboration: Skilled in bridging business & data, translating insights into measurable outcomes.
+🤝 **Collaboration:** Skilled in bridging business & data, translating insights into measurable outcomes, and preparing materials and presentations for C-level executives.

 🛠️ **Tech Stack**